TruncateGame/Truncate/README.md

 ## Working on Truncate

-See the CONTRIBUTING.md file for technical information.
+See the CONTRIBUTING.md file for technical information